rundeck/rundeck/docs/en/api/rundeck-api.md

 Optional Parameters:

 * `format` : Result format.
-Default is "xml", can use "yaml" or "json", or an installed ResourceFormat plugin name.
+Can use "xml", "yaml" or "json", or an installed ResourceFormat plugin name.
+    * Default is 'json' (API v23 and later)
+    * Default is 'xml' (API v22 and earlier)
 * Node Filter parameters: You can select resources to include and exclude in the result set, see [Using Node Filters](#using-node-filters) below.

 Accept header: